zambranoasto/PPAV11_2026/README.md

 # Reproducibility-driven discovery and systematic benchmarking reveal a robust cerebrospinal fluid proteomic signature in Alzheimer’s disease

 ## Introduction
-The repository contains the code for bioinformatic analysis used in the paper "Reproducibility-driven discovery and systematic benchmarking reveals a robust cerebrospinal fluid proteomic signature in Alzheimer’s disease".
+The repository contains the code for bioinformatic analysis performed in the paper "Reproducibility-driven discovery and systematic benchmarking reveal a robust cerebrospinal fluid proteomic signature in Alzheimer’s disease".

 This study aimed to identify a reproducible protein biomarker signature using publicly available CSF proteomic datasets and to perform a head-to-head comparison of our signature against published proteomic panels to rigorously assess the stability of their diagnostic and prognostic performance across independent cohorts.